About Surprise Scholé Academy

-Our dress code is a navy collared polo shirt and khaki pants, shorts, or skirt.
-Closed toe shoes are required.
+Our dress code is a navy collared polo shirt and khaki pants or shorts for boys and khaki pants or skirt for girls.
+Closed-toe shoes are required.

 We believe there is direct relationship between a student’s appearance and their behavior.
 Uniforms help to create a sense of belonging, limit distractions, produce modesty, help facilitate a high standard for our educational environment and lastly, uniforms help to create rest by knowing each week what the student is going to wear.

-A $50 deposit is due with the Family Application Packet by June 26, 2020.
+A $50 deposit is due with the Family Application Packet.
 The application deposit is non-refundable.
-All registration fees are non-refundable after August 17, 2020.
+All registration fees are non-refundable after August 18, 2021.